Triangulating metric surfaces: Proof of the main theorem

+The proof of \Cref{thm:maingen} requires only the case where $\Gamma = \bigcup_{P \in \mathcal{P}} \partial P$.
+However, for technical reasons, it seems difficult to prove this special case directly.

-\end{lemm} We follow the idea suggested by the proof of Lemma~III.6 in \cite{AZ:67}, which works provided that one assumes that the union of the boundary edges of the polygons form a finite graph.
+To prove \Cref{prop:over}, we follow the idea suggested by the proof of Lemma~III.6 in~\cite{AZ:67}, which works provided that one assumes that the union of the boundary edges of the polygons form a finite graph.
 By \Cref{lemm:abc}, one can make this additional assumption.
 However, when doing so, one can no longer guarantee that each of the polygons is absolutely convex, and hence the intersection of two polygons $P_i, P_j \in \mathcal{P}$ may fail to be convex.
 Instead, to adapt the argument in \cite{AZ:67}, we employ \Cref{lemm:intersect} above.
-The decomposition procedure used to prove \Cref{prop:over} is illustrated in \Cref{fig:decomposing}.
+The decomposition procedure used to prove \Cref{prop:over} is illustrated in \Cref{fig:decomposing} for the case of two polygons $P_1, P_2$.

 \begin{proof}